-When I went to Polytechnic in Newcastle (from Durham) in the late 1980s I certainly never considered myself to be a 'Geordie'.
+When I went to University in Newcastle (from Durham) in the late 1980s I certainly never considered myself to be a 'Geordie'.
 The local mature students who came from Newcastle, who I incidentally counted among my friends, went out of their way to inform the other students from around the country that Newcastle and Tyneside were 'Geordies' - anyone else was not (although they have a particular affection for Northumberland which may sometimes be let into the Geordie world - even though County Durham folk are (in my view) often eyed with an air of suspicion.

 The point I am making here is that the geographical limitations of the term have as much to do with Tyneside folk keeping the term for themselves as Sunderland, Middlesbrough and County Durham folk rejecting the label.

 I have noticed that many young people across County Durham seem to have an identity crisis about whether they are - Geordies or not - often because they are Newcastle United supporters, Sunderland supporters would clearly not accept the term.

 I think you are right that dialect areas seem to be closely associated with the coalfield, although I think the North West Durham dialect e.g Stanley-Chester-le-Street area is very close to Tyneside, while south Durham e,g Bishop Auckland seems to be close to Darlington (similar to Teesside).